| Subjects | Structure and Sources

 related (feast night: The Pride of the Clan)

 - Moveable sets, architecture, and objects with moving parts

 - all of which can be considered as Kinetic Art (maypole: The Wishing Ring,

 horizontal cellar door of bank, train observation car, sliding door of Sing Sing, swinging door in saloon: Alias Jimmy Valentine,

 ringing sentinel bell, church bell: The Pride of the Clan,

 elevator in mansion: The Poor Little Rich Girl,

-through glass doors to street: The Poor Little Rich Girl,
+skaters seen through bars, through elevator doors, through glass doors to street, servants about to leave seen through doorway: The Poor Little Rich Girl,

 - Overhead shots showing the layouts of multiple rooms (bank: Alias Jimmy Valentine,